Proctor Conflicts of Interest

 - An individual may not serve as an Assistant Proctor for a specific candidate they have trained for a period of 28 days from the date of the conclusion of the training activities if there is a sufficient connection between the training and the test.

-View the complete Testing Personnel Conflicts of Interest Policy.
+View the complete Proctor Conflicts of Interest Policy.

 Why is CCO now implementing a COI policy?